khalid-naami/khalid-naami.github.io/blog/2026-04-30-vanna-charm-risk-management-synergy.md

 ---
 title: "Vanna-Charm Synergy: Protecting Your Portfolio"
-description: Learn how the lethal combination of Vanna and Charm dictates market crashes and rallies, and how to use this knowledge to shield your portfolio from violent swings.
+description: "Learn how Vanna and Charm dictate market crashes and rallies, and use this knowledge to shield your portfolio from violent swings."
 authors: [khalid]
 tags: [Dashboard Options, options, vanna, charm, risk-management, hedging, portfolio-protection]
 keywords: [options, vanna, charm, risk-management, hedging, portfolio-protection]